-Merger control legislation is set out within the Prevention of Restriction of Competition Act of 2008 ("Competition Act"), which has been amended several times throughout 2009-2015.
-There is currently a new amendment in the pipeline (for details, please see question 6.2 below).
+Merger control legislation is set out within the Prevention of Restriction of Competition Act of 2008 ("Competition Act"), which has been amended several times, most recently in this year by implementing the Damages Directive (2014/104/EU).
 Substantive merger control provisions are specified in Part III of the Competition Act, whereas procedural rules are outlined in Chapter 3 of Part V. The Agency shall also follow the procedural rules of the General Administrative Procedure Act in instances not specifically regulated by the Competition Act.
 The (compulsory) merger notification form is prescribed by a government regulation, passed on the basis of the Competition Act (please see question 3.8 below).